 UW Oshkosh has blue light emergency phones strategically placed throughout the Oshkosh campus and one on the Fox Cities campus.
-Community members can view where these lights are by accessing the https://virtualtour.uwosh.edu/.
-While at this link they can click on the blue lights and other campus resources.
 UW Oshkosh also has emergency phones in elevators and public access phones near entrances to buildings.
-University Police, in partnership with the Department of Residence Life and Oshkosh Student Association, offer Safe-walk and Safe-ride services for students, faculty, staff and campus guests, https://uwosh.edu/police/services/safetransportation/.
+University Police, in partnership with the Department of Residence Life and Oshkosh Student Association, offer Safe-walk and Safe-ride services for students, faculty, staff and campus guests.
+More information on these services can be found here, https://uwosh.edu/police/services/safetransportation/.

 The University Police Department is a full-service, 24/7/365 agency with 15 full-time sworn law enforcement professionals who are certified by the Wisconsin Law Enforcement Standards Board each year.
 All University Police officers have the power and authority to make an arrest.
 Sworn personnel respond to both emergency and non-emergency incidents and investigations.
 The University Police Department's Lieutenant position is also identified as the Emergency Manager for the Oshkosh campus.
 This position builds the emergency plans for our campus community and leads the Emergency Response Team.
 In addition, the University Police Department provides services through its own non-emergency Communications Center and is further supported by approximately 45 non-sworn Community Service Officers (CSOs).
 Sworn personnel and CSO's patrol the UW Oshkosh campuses by vehicle, bicycle, and foot.
-Each officer and CSO is assigned to a geographic area of responsibility for community interaction, crime prevention and problem solving.
-Information is available on the website or in the UWO Mobile App on how to communicate directly with officers assigned to specific geographic areas.
+Each officer and CSO is assigned to a geographic area of responsibility for community interaction, crime prevention, and problem solving.
+More information about how to communicate directly with officers assigned to specific geographic areas is available on the University Police website or in the UWO Mobile App.